-As one of the leading injury clinics in the northern suburbs and city; we provide care to those in the Melbourne CBD and to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.
+As one of the Melbourne’s leading injury clinics in the northern suburbs; we provide care to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.

-We aim treat your shoulder injury or pain as effectively and efficiently as possible, being conveniently located in the Melbourne CBD and Reservoir.
+We aim treat your shoulder injury or pain as effectively and efficiently as possible, being conveniently located in Reservoir.
 Our team of allied health professionals including Osteopaths, Chiropractors, Physiotherapists & Podiatrists offer professional care to address the source of your problem and pain.

 Painful shoulder conditions that limit movement are very common, and are caused by injuries affecting the shoulder joint, muscles, tendons, ligaments and cartilage.
 As the shoulder has a high degree of flexibility, it is therefore less stable, and more prone to injuries than other joints of the body.